jhelming73/Project-1/README.md

   very beginning of the project ✔

 ### Approach Taken:
- - I decided to go with a hangman version of guessing the of the sport equipment of the shown picture.
-I first did a wireframe to map out the screen design.
-I believed the game would be easy by showing a picture of the sport equipment and then show an underscore for the number of letters for the word to guess.
-As each correct or incorrect word is guess, the guessed letter would appear in the appropriate location.
-If the user guesses the work incorrectly, they are presented a pop-up alert indicating their game is over.
+ - I decided to go with a hangman game with a version of guessing the name of the sport equipment in the shown picture.
+I started out drawing a wireframe to map out the screen design.
+I believed the game would be easy to understand by showing a picture of the sport equipment and then show an underscore for the number of letters for the word to guess.
+As each correct or incorrect letter is guessed, the guessed letter would appear in the appropriate location.
+If the user guesses the work incorrectly and using all guesses remaining they are presented a pop-up alert indicating their game is over.
 If the user guesses corretly, they get a shower of confetti on the screen!

 ### Unsolved Problems:
-- Pop-up window on "Game Over" alert showing before last letter is populated in word to guess.
+- Pop-up window displaying "Game Over" alert showing before last letter is populated in word to guess.

 #### Future Plans: